 Extending the Power of Sage Intacct with Smart Rules and Smart Events

 We often talk about Sage Intacct’s reporting power and how you can draw deep insights from the data held within.
 Today, we wanted to talk about two Sage Intacct tools designed to act on that data.
 Meet Sage Intacct Smart Rules and Smart Events.
 Two powerful features you can configure to warn or prevent certain things from happening in the software, notify you of conditions you care about, and take action in response.
-Be sure to sign up to view our recorded webinar on the topic here.

 What are Smart Rules and Smart Events?